 - Your ability to delay gratification is lower.
 The frontal lobe, which helps you control impulses, is less active when you lose sleep.
 It’s harder to avoid that piece of cake in the interest of your overall eating plan when your brain hasn’t had time to fully recharge.
 “The sleepy brain says, ‘Give me carbohydrates, give me fats—now!’” says Param Dedhia, M.D., a sleep and weight-loss expert at Canyon Ranch in Tucson.

 - You’re too tired to exercise vigorously—and enjoy it.
+Not to mention, the imbalance of hormones that comes with lack of sleep leads to less body repair, which makes workouts less effective.
 “People often ask me if it’s better to catch up on missed sleep or log a workout,” Dr. Dedhia says.
 “My bias is sleep.
 Sure, you can work out temporarily with less sleep.
 But over the long term, if you get better rest, you’ll be more robust in your workouts and you’ll make better choices.
 If you really want to get the best benefit from your workouts, get your rest.”

 Poor sleep can lead to weight gain, but the converse is true, too: Being overweight can make it hard to get a good night’s rest.
 “With weight gain, you get a bigger neck, and you crowd your airway, causing what’s known as sleep apnea,” Dr. Dedhia explains.
 You may fall asleep but, for a moment, actually stop breathing.
 You wake up with a loud snort and catch your breath, interrupting your rest, and then fall asleep again.
 It can happen hundreds of time a night without you even knowing it.